 Older kids who suffer from frequent UTIs may have issues with their bladder or bowel.
 These issues can include incomplete bladder emptying and functional constipation.
 Again, it is important to seek the care of a pediatric specialist who can screen for these issues and diagnose them properly.

 Ideally, your child with a bowel or bladder dysfunction will be under the care of a multidisciplinary healthcare team.
-A team made be made up of pediatric subspecialists, an urologist, gastroenterologist, psychology professional, and pelvic floor physical or occupational therapist with pediatric training.
+A team made be made up of pediatric subspecialists, an urologist, gastroenterologist, psychology professional, and pelvic floor physical therapist with pediatric training.

 The therapists at Fusion Wellness and Physical Therapy/Femina Physical Therapy can help your child heal from their bowel or bladder dysfunctions and gain good skills and behaviors around toileting which will help them their entire life.